Ground improvement of settled foundations, Jebel Ali, Dubai

 UAE Jebel Ali MASW testing results diagram

-Engineering Interpretation
+Engineering interpretation

 The treatment achieved: